Know How to Deal With Temper Tantrums With Your Children

 What Can You Do?

-- 1Be understanding.Your child is not a miniature adult.
+- 1Your child is not a miniature adult.
 Not having much experience in dealing with his emotions, he may react more intensely when he is upset.
-Try to look at the situation through his eyes.Advertisement
+Try to look at the situation through his eyes.Be understanding.Advertisement

-- 2Stay Calm.If your child is having a tantrum, it will not help for you to shout or lose control.
+- 2If your child is having a tantrum, it will not help for you to shout or lose control.
 Try your best to ignore them when that is happening the best you can.
-Remembering why the tantrums occur can help you to stay calm.Advertisement
+Remembering why the tantrums occur can help you to stay calm.Stay Calm.Advertisement

 - When the tantrum begins, try to hold your child in your arms if at all possible without hurting him.
 Keep him from acting aggressively.
 Do not yell at your child, wait for the storm to pass.
 Usually they will realize that taking a tantrum has gotten them nowhere.